Open-Systems-Pharmacology/docs/part-2/installation-update.md

 ## Third Party Tools

-Besides the core components of the Open Systems Pharmacology Suite including PK-Sim®, MoBi®, as well as a compiled Matlab® runtime environment, interfaces are available for MS Excel®, Matlab® and R. For purchasing and installation options, please contact the suppliers indicated in section, “Trademark information”.
+Besides the core components of the Open Systems Pharmacology Suite including PK-Sim®, MoBi®, interfaces are available for MS Excel® and R. For purchasing and installation options, please contact the suppliers indicated in section, “Trademark information”.